1. Are they a Government Registered Training Organisation?

 6. Do they ask you for physical identification?

 Many RTOs will ask you to provide physical identification before they will provide you with a certificate.
-For a few qualifications this is actually required (such as the White Card & NSW RSA), but for many it is not.
+For a few courses this is actually required (such as the White Card & NSW RSA), but for many it is not.

-RTOs are required to make a reasonable effort to ensure that the person who is receiving the qualification was the sole contributor to the work during the training & assessment.
+RTOs are required to make a reasonable effort to ensure that the person who is receiving the certificate was the sole contributor to the work during the training & assessment.
 Most of them will ask for you to physically send a Statutory Declaration (signed by a witness and a Justice of the Peace), as well as a certified copy of some photo ID.
 They will then approve your certificate and send it to you.
 This process takes a least a couple of business days and is a real hassle.

 There are other ways for RTOs to handle this identification process, but they usually avoid them because they are costly for the RTO.